Kubectl get pods: Birds Eye View

 Sandesh Gupta

 Currently, pretending to be a software engineer and working on cloud infrastructure.
-I like to explore and experiment with new things and love to cross question.
+I like to explore the world and tech, experiment with new things and love to cross question.
 Connect:- Instagram: @sandeshgupta Linkedin: in.linkedin.com/in/sandesh-sde

 Leave a Reply